 There were actually two battles of El Alamein.
 The second one, we all know because the British won.
 The first battle involved a badly coordinated British counterattack, a sandstorm and some excellent FlaK-guns.
 Bottom line - the UK lost this round and then, Bernard Montgomery entered the ring.

-Kurt Meyer of the Hitlerjugend hid his two platoons among the trees of an abbey near Franqueville, Normandy.
-From there, he ambushed and shot up a bunch of Canadian M4s.
-When Meyer was later tried for the crime of shooting prisoners, he replied "But I never accepted their surrender!"
+This Hitlerjugend-panzer hid among the trees of an abbey near Franqueville, Normandy.
+From there, it ambushed and shot up a bunch of Canadian M4s.